IBM/decentralized-energy-fabric-on-IBP20/README.md

 ## 3. Run the application

 You have installed and instantiated your smart contract on the blockchain.
 Now it is time to try out the smart contract transactions.
-In a new terminal, navigate to the `web-app` directory:
+In a new terminal, navigate to the `application` directory:

   ```bash
   cd decentralized-energy-fabric/application/